syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ### Width of dropdownlist

-You can use [PopupWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupWidth) property to change the width of the popup.
-By default, the popup width sets based on the width of the component. and use [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Width) to change the width of the component.
+Use the [PopupWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupWidth) property to change the width of the popup.
+By default, the popup width is set based on the component's width.
+Use the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Width) to change the width of the component.

 % highlight cshtml %}